samuelg808/photoplethysmography_root/README.md

 ## Documentation

-For a more detailed analysis of the project, including its background, methodology and results, please refer to my [report](reportEP.pdf). (work in progress)
+For a more detailed analysis of the project, including its background, methodology and results, please refer to my [report](reportEP.pdf).

 ## ToDo